 Common Sources of Personal Injury Lawsuits

 You have the right to seek compensation whenever someone’s negligence results in your injury or a loved one’s death.
-Unfortunately, there are many causes of personal injury and wrongful death lawsuits in Florida.
+Unfortunately, there are many causes of personal injury and wrongful death lawsuits in Orlando, Florida.
 Here are six common examples:

 - Elder neglect and abuse.
 USA Today Network reported in February that Florida’s Agency for Health Care Administration allowed nursing homes with poor inspection records to continue operating for years.
 According to a federal audit, the Florida agency didn’t verify that homes corrected the violations cited during inspections.
 One horrible example is a report finding that nursing home staff failed to assess when a resident needed oxygen.

 - Medical malpractice.
 Accidents happen, and doctors aren’t perfect.
 But when a medical professional acts negligently (in a way that a reasonable professional would not act) and injures a patient, that patient has the right to compensation.
 Negligence can arise anytime during the initial diagnosis, treatment and after care.